 Or maybe you’d prefer to dive into our delicious drop-off meals?
 Just heat, serve and relax.
 Special event?
 Ask about our cakes.

 You’ve six bedrooms to squabble over, and the master offers the suite life par excellence.
-Flexibility is key here – day beds and pull-outs abound and the kids will go crazy for the bunks.
+Flexibility is key here – day beds and pull-outs abound.

 Downstairs is the wheelchair access twin bedded room with wheelchair access to outside and en-suite wet room with toilet, additionally the Morning Room has two single day beds and can be a seventh bedroom if you want

 Take the sweeping staircase to the galleried landing and five doubles that take your breath away.
-One comes with an additional bunk and day bed; one with a day bed; one with an additional single bed and pull-out single bed; one with en-suite shower room with toilet.
+Two come with an additional single; one with an additional single bed and pull-out single bed; one with en-suite shower room with toilet.

 All bedrooms have TVs, so you can flake out over a film.
 All the upstairs bedrooms have sea views, with three having access to the upstairs sun room with its sliding picture windows.
 The cavernous master suite, with its stained-glass windows, geometric beauty and acres of floor space, looks like only tuxedos and tiaras could do it justice.
 Don’t worry: PJs are fine.